ivanmvh/rails_wallet/README.md

 # 📖 [Rails-Wallet] <a name="about-project"></a>

-**Rails-Wallet** is a web application designed to help users manage their personal finances.
-Users can create a budget, track their expenses, and receive helpful insights into their spending habits.
+**Rails-Wallet** is a Rails web application designed to help users manage their personal finances.
+Users can create a budget, track their expenses.
 The application utilizes a simple and intuitive interface that allows users to easily view and manage their finances.
 The application is built using Ruby on rails on the server side, and a PostgreSQL database to store user information.
 Rails-Wallet is designed to provide users with a reliable and easy-to-use tool to help them gain better control over their finances.

 ## 🛠 Built With <a name="built-with"></a>